ibm-cloud-docs/natural-language-understanding/customizing.md

 ### Analyzing text with advanced rules models
 {: #analyzing-text-with-advanced-rules}

-After you've uploaded an advanced rules model and the status is `available`, you can use it with the **Analyze text** method.
+After you upload an advanced rules model and the status is `available`, you can use it with the **Analyze text** method.

 - Example *parameters.json* file: